Margaret Burke Sheridan: Late years

 Despite her successes, Sheridan's career was short.
 Suffering vocal difficulties she went into retirement around 1930 except for a few concerts.
 Bríd Mahon, in her 1998 book While Green Grass Grows, p.
 123, states that: "It was rumoured that an Italian whose overtures she had rejected had blown his brains out in a box in La Scala, Milan, while she was on stage and that after the tragedy she never sang in public again."
 She died in relative obscurity, having lived in Dublin for many years, and her remains were buried in Glasnevin Cemetery, Dublin.

 Recordings

-Sheridan made a complete recording of Madama Butterfly with the La Scala orchestra during 1929–30 on gramophone records, also a number of recordings of operatic duets with the tenor Aureliano Pertile, as well as arias from selected operas by Michael William Balfe, Arrigo Boito, Giacomo Puccini, Giuseppe Verdi and Richard Wagner.
+Sheridan made a complete recording of Madama Butterfly with the La Scala orchestra during 1929–30 on gramophone records, and also a number of recordings of operatic duets with the tenor Aureliano Pertile, as well as arias from selected operas by Michael William Balfe, Arrigo Boito, Giacomo Puccini, Giuseppe Verdi and Richard Wagner.
 She also recorded various Irish traditional song arrangements by Balfe, John William Glover, Thomas Moore and others.